Madison police union approves vote of no confidence in Mayor Satya Rhodes-Conway

 “Rather than stepping up to this leadership responsibility, the mayor told us she ‘struggles’ with that role and asked us, instead, to use our own voice, effectively declining our request for community engagement,” the union said.

-It was after this episode that the union's board decided to hold a vote of no confidence, which 95% of union members supported, the union said.
+It was after this episode that the union’s board decided to hold a vote of no confidence, which more than 95% of union members supported, the union said.

-"The decision to take the vote is not merely a reflection of her failure to support the Madison Police Department," the union said.
-"It is reflective of her failure to lead the city."

-MPPOA president Kelly Powers did not immediately respond to a request for comment about what groups it hoped to meet with and about what, or whether the union would be willing to make adjustments to its labor contract to help mitigate the budget shortfall.

-In their letter last week to the Madison Police and Fire Commission — which is charged with hiring the next permanent police chief — 13 local groups and more than 500 individuals allege that acting chief "Wahl’s department has treated Black residents with very recognizable attributes of anti-Blackness."

-But they also call out the mayor, saying the police department "and Mayor’s responses to recent protest events are consistent with findings that reveal racial bias in the policing of protests, as well as for crime."

-Madison police have earned national recognition over the years for their problem-oriented policing approach and other initiatives, and was deemed “far from ‘a Department in crisis’” in a top-to-bottom consultant’s report on the force in December 2017.
+The Madison Police Department has earned national recognition over the years for its problem-oriented policing approach and other initiatives, and was deemed “far from ‘a Department in crisis’” in a top-to-bottom consultant’s report on the force in December 2017.
 Madison officers are also more racially and ethnically representative of the community they serve than many other departments, and female officers make up about double the percentage of female officers in departments nationally.

 On July 8, Madison resident Jon Rygiewicz filed a petition with the city clerk to begin circulating petitions to force Rhodes-Conway into a recall election.
-His group has until early September to collect the 36,203 signatures needed to get the election on the ballot.
+He has until early September to collect the 36,203 signatures needed to get a recall on the ballot.

 Rygiewicz has said Rhodes-Conway should be removed from office in part because she did not keep the city safe when Black Lives Matter demonstrators were “rioting and looting.”

-Rygiewicz ran as a Republican in Madison's deeply Democratic 76th Assembly District in 2016, but says he is now an independent.
+Rygiewicz ran as a Republican in Madison’s deeply Democratic 76th Assembly District in 2016 but says he is now an independent.
+In early June, a Jon Rygiewicz for Madison Mayor Facebook page was launched.